My PhD research covers two distinct areas within particle physics, divided between the study of muon beams and experimental neutrino physics.

-My research for MICE has involved generating new target simulation for pion production at the MICE target, along with integration of the luminosity monitor into simulation and general beamline refinement.
-I'm also focused on noise analysis of particle reconstruction from the scintillating fibre trackers and integration of this data with the MICE simulation software, MAUS.
+My ongoing research for the MICE collaboration focuses on a beam-emittance study demonstrating cooling channel performance for various absorber types.
+Previous work has involved target simulation of pion production at the MICE target, integration of Monte-Carlo (MC) simulation of the MICE luminosity monitor, and general MC beamline refinement.
+I'm also responsible for work on track reconstruction of particles detected in the scintillating fibre trackers, with prior work on improved modelling and integration of noise with the MICE simulation software, MAUS.

 P450; Ext 50208